 At that point, you’ll be able to say you are the true master of your faith and the captain of your soul.

 Studies have shown that visualization can also be harmful if it replaces action and if it provides enough good feelings that you will not want to work hard to make it happen in real life.

 #Chapter 4: Specialized Knowledge

-You will need specialized knowledge -as opposed to the useless general knowledge- of the service, merchandise or profession you intend to pursue in return for riches.
+You will need specialized knowledge -as opposed to useless general knowledge- of the service, merchandise, or profession you intend to pursue in return for riches.

 #Chapter 5: Imagination

-Imagination is what you will use to created plans.
+Imagination is what you will use to create plans.

 Napoleon Hill says that imagination only works when the subconscious mind is vibrating at a super rapid rate when, for example, stimulated with strong desire.

 And imagination becomes more developed through USE.